- 5.18 Managing Quality in Health and Social Care ATHE Level 5 Assignment Answer UK

 c.
 System Performance and Scalability: The new system may not perform as expected under the projected workload, resulting in slow response times, bottlenecks, or inability to scale as the organization grows.

 d.
-Security Vulnerabilities: Poorly designed or implemented systems can introduce security vulnerabilities, leading to data breaches, unauthorized access, or loss of sensitive information.
+Security Vulnerabilities: Poorly designed or implemented systems can introduce security vulnerabilities, leading to data breaches, unauthorized access, or loss of sensitive information. - Operational Risks: These risks are associated with the day-to-day operation of the new information system.
+They include:

 a.
 User Adoption and Training: If users are not adequately trained on the new system, they may struggle to use it effectively, leading to productivity losses and resistance to change.